thiagovscoelho/hexagram_calculator/README.md

 Many people who consult the *I Ching* prefer physical methods of generating hexagrams.
 The traditional **yarrow‑stalk** method yields an *asymmetric* probability distribution for changing ("moving") lines: some lines are more likely to change than others, and yang⇢yin changes are more common than yin⇢yang.
 Because the full yarrow procedure is slow and fiddly, the common substitute is the **three‑coin** toss—convenient, but it *does not* reproduce the yarrow probabilities.

-**hexagram\_calculator** offers a middle way: use familiar **octahedral (d8) dice** to quickly generate the same probability asymmetry Hacker computed for the yarrow method, while also enjoying the tactile satisfaction of rolling physical dice.
+**I Ching Hexagram Calculator** offers a middle way: use familiar **octahedral (d8) dice** to quickly generate the same probability asymmetry Hacker computed for the yarrow method, while also enjoying the tactile satisfaction of rolling physical dice.
 Enter your rolls in a simple web form (or click *Random Hexagram* to experiment), and the app renders the hexagram, moving lines (if any), and a rich set of derived relationships inspired largely by Edward Hacker’s *I Ching Handbook*.

 The project is **100% client‑side**—no build step, no backend, works offline once loaded.